Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Summary and discussion

-Furthermore, we observed that both the incidence of test particles and scalar fields into this Kerr-like black hole violate the Weak Cosmic Censorship Conjecture, potentially offering insights into the inner regions of black hole event horizons for future studies.
+Furthermore, we observed that both the incidence of a test particle and a scalar field into this Kerr-like black hole violate the Weak Cosmic Censorship Conjecture, potentially offering insights into the inner regions of black hole event horizons for future studies.
 However, it is important to note that the dark matter model used in this paper is PFDM, which lacks generality.
 We hope to explore generalized solutions of gravitational field equations that are suitable for dark matter in future research, and then extend and deepen the study presented in this paper to make it more universally applicable and informative.